To find out if there's a copy in another library system near you, you may also search other libraries' catalogues.

 How to place an interlibrary loan request:

 - Go to Citation Finder, part of the SFU Library Catalogue, and sign in (upper right hand corner of screen) with your SFU computing id and password.

 - Choose either the Article option or Book option from Citation Finder.

 - For book chapters choose the Article option and for microfilm, theses, reports choose the Book option.

-- If SFU Library does not hold the item you are looking for you'll be given the option of requesting the item from another library.
+- At the next screen you'll be given the option of requesting the item from another library.
 Click on the Interlibrary Loans link at this point.

-- Fill in any missing information on the ILL request form and make sure to choose a need by date and to select a pick up location for physical items.
+- At the subsequent ILL request form fill in all the necessary information.
+Make sure to choose a need by date and to select a pick up location for physical items.

 - The Interlibrary Loans service is free of charge for SFU faculty, staff and students.